Back

 This was to determine if the problem we are solving is a UI issue, a trust issue, or a more systemic design flaw.

-I quickly validated the issue through:
+My Approach was a lightweight study, I quickly validated the issue through

 • UX audit of the existing screen highlighted content hierarchy, accessibility/scanning, persuasion gaps.